-As a best practice, it is recommended that Boards outreach all claimants listed in the claimant report.
+As a best practice, it is recommended that Workforce Solutions Office staff outreach all claimants listed in the claimant report.
 One reason for not self-registering is poor or limited computer skills.
-The report provides a list of claimants who can potentially benefit from and appreciate direct staff-assistance.
+The report provides a list of claimants who can potentially benefit from and appreciate direct staff assistance.

-Boards must ensure that Workforce Solutions Office staff follows the requirements set forth in policy guidance letters, the ES Guide, Board-administered program contracts, and the TWC-Board Agreement when assisting claimants at Workforce Solutions Offices.
+TWC and Boards must ensure that Workforce Solutions Office staff follows the requirements set forth in policy guidance letters, the ES Guide, Board-administered program contracts, and the TWC-Board Agreement when assisting claimants at Workforce Solutions Offices.
 These requirements include the following:

 Advising claimants of the requirement to register for work in WorkInTexas.com if they are required to do so